gl-inet/docs4.x/docs/user_guide/gl-axt1800/applications.md

 # APPLICATIONS

-GL.inet routers include a wide range of add-on features that simplifies device management, improves user's internet experience, automates firmware update, and more.
+GL.iNet routers include a wide range of add-on features that simplifies device management, improves user's internet experience, automates firmware update, and more.

 ## Plug-ins